jeremynoesen/AISpongeLite/README.md

 ### Sound Effects

-The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, "My leg!", "Oh brother this guy stinks!", and "You what?".
+The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, "My leg!", "Oh brother this guy stinks!", "You what?", and the dolphin censor sound.
 One of these is chosen at random to play at a random point per episode.
 The beginning of every episode begins with the bubbles transition sound.

 ### Random Events